ottemo/styleguide/style/javascript-angularjs.md

 1. Services should **not** be prefixed with a dollar sign `$` this is considered reserved for angular internals

-1. Prefer factories over services
+1. Prefer `factory` over `service`
-    * all services are singletons, since they are so similar just stick with factories for consistency
+    + all services are singletons, since they are so similar just stick with factories for consistency.

 1. Keep the accessible methods at the top, and var declarations at the top.
     ```js
-    /* avoid */
+    /* bad */
     function dataService() {
       var someValue = '';
       function save() {